 In the case of the R-4 zone, the open space requirement was reduced to 300 square feet to support additional density on sites over one acre).
 On sites smaller than one acre but larger than half acre, the density remained the same as before the zone amendment.
-On sites smaller than half an acre, the maximum density was reduced slightly to about 25 du/ac.
-Many small R-4 sites in the city are already developed at close to 27 du/ac under the previous development standards, so these small lots presumably will have minimal issues achieving the new maximum densities in the future.
+Many small R-4 sites in the City are already developed at close to 27 du/ac under the previous development standards, so these small lots presumably will have minimal issues achieving the new maximum densities in the future.